jazil10/MentalEase/README.md

 # MentalEase🧑‍⚕️

 <h3>Description :</h3>
 This is a webapp where you can book an appointment with a doctor.
+Play Games to Relax and use Chatbot to Rant.

 ### 📃Features :